-The STM32 has garnered some attention lately as a possible successor/upgrade for the limited AVR microcontrollers that most Arduinos use.
+The Prelude The STM32 has garnered some attention lately as a possible successor/upgrade for the limited AVR microcontrollers that most Arduinos use.
 I’m not sure why it has captured the spotlight away from other interesting options, such as the Freescale part used in the Teensy.
 Perhaps that’s only my perception.
 There is certainly room enough for multiple nifty alternatives.
 As is common, the place to go for cheap and cheerful if slightly dodgy electronical goodness is Banggood.

 One nice feature you get for free with OSX is an automatic handy ssh keyring thingie that loads in all your private keys and optionally saves their passphrases to the native keychain app.
 This native keychain application has highly customizable security options that, when configured properly, make it difficult (impossible?) for someone without your account credentials to use your private key without providing the passphase, while still allowing for a “single sign on” experience of happiness.